awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/android.md

 ![android_raw_folder](../images/sdk-manual/android_raw_folder.png)

-Download your `amplifyconfiguration.json` file from your clickstream control plane, and paste it to the raw folder.
+Download your `amplifyconfiguration.json` file from your clickstream web console, and paste it to the raw folder.
 The JSON file is like:

 ```json
 {